fabiopos/deno-oak/blog.md

 * [Deno 1.0: What you need to know ](https://blog.logrocket.com/deno-1-0-what-you-need-to-know/)  - blog post
 * [10 Things I Regret About Node.js ](https://www.youtube.com/watch?v=M3BM9TB-8yA) - conference

+### Credits

+This blog post is powered by [FullStackLabs](https://www.fullstacklabs.co/) you can find the most recent version there.